Vermont Fire Academy

 Welcome to the Vermont Fire Academy Home Page!

 The Vermont Fire Academy is based in Pittsford, VT with a primary focus of delivering training to responders throughout the state.
 This website is used to distribute timely course information and is updated on a continual basis, so please check back frequently and feel free to contact us with any questions you have.

-2014 National Fire Academy In-State Courses Announced
+National Fire Academy 3-State Weekend

-New Free Online Program Available!
+Responding to Utility Emergency Free Online Program Available!

 This course is delivered in an online independent study format and is designed to provide electrical emergency awareness level training to emergency responders.
 Click here for more information.